aidyp/adp/content/unlisted/taste.md

 {{< youtube id="o8NPllzkFhE?start=860" >}}

-In 2016 Linus Torvalds, who created Linux (the OS most of the internet runs on) and `git` (the content management system this blog uses), sat down for a chat with Chris Anderson, who is in charge of Ted (the place where smart people show off), for a chat.
+In 2016 Linus Torvalds, who created Linux (the OS most of the internet runs on), sat down for a chat with Chris Anderson, who is in charge of Ted (the place where smart people show off), for a chat.
 [The full interview](https://www.youtube.com/watch?v=o8NPllzkFhE) is about 22 minutes long.
-If you have the time, it's well worth watching.
+If you have the time, you should watch the whole thing.

 During the interview, Chris asks Linus about his concept of "taste" (@ 14:20, video will automatically start from here).
 Linus had brought two code snippets, one that was bad "taste" and one that was good "taste".
 He explained the difference between the two,

 > Sometimes you can see a problem in a different way and re-write it so that a special case goes away and becomes the normal case.
 And that's good code

-For me, this is the special sauce.
+This is the special sauce.
 Whatever reasons one is drawn to computer science, this is usually the reason they stay.
-By the end of this blog, you'll have the palette to appreciate why the second piece of code is in better taste, and I hope you'll derive some pleasure from it like the rest of us nerds.
+By the end of this blog, you'll have the palette to appreciate why the second piece of code is in better taste, and I hope you feel the rush.

 ---

 ### memory

-Before we can appreciate the differences between these approaches (and also what's going on), we need a working understanding of computer memory.
-Here's a brief introduction.
+The code snippets that Linus brought concern **linked lists**, which is a way of managing computer memory.
+If you're already familiar with this concept, you can skip ahead to the [first method](#first-method)

 Imagine a row of lockers -- like the ones you had at school -- laid out in a line.